SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 Fight them.
 Tooth and nail.

-## Addendum 2022-Jun-16: Objections &amp; application to COVID-19
+## Addendum 2022-Jun-16: Criticisms &amp; application to COVID-19 conspiracy theories

 I had missed a couple things about this paper: (1) it came in for some harsh criticism, and (2) there's a recent follow-up applying it to COVID-19.